lidom/RM_ES_Script/06-How-to-Write-and-Present.Rmd

 1. Start with a motivating example demonstrating the problem you are trying to solve
 2. Explain existing approaches to the problem and their weaknesses
 3. Describe your main contributions
-4. Show how your ideas to solve the problem/example you started with
+4. Show how your ideas solve the problem/example you started with

 This structure will not necessarily work for every